physimals/quantiphyse-docs/cluster.rst

 .. image:: screenshots/cluster_curves.png

-In this case the curves show two distinct phase offsets of the signal curve.
+In this case the clusters correspond to two distinct phase offsets of the signal curve, with a third cluster picking up voxels with weak or no signal.

 Show voxel counts
 -----------------